 In genetic genealogy, the more matches we have, the greater our ability to make ancestral discoveries.
 Having more data points increases our confidence with the sub-clusters observed within genetic networks as discussed in the previous post in this series (Part 5).
-It can also help us prioritize our research efforts as we progress into documentary research (Part 7 of this series, which is forthcoming October 21).
+It can also help us prioritize our research efforts as we progress into documentary research (Part 7).

 In this post, I share tips and techniques for finding the same matches from one DNA testing website in your list of matches at other testing websites.
 Because Ancestry has the largest database of autosomal DNA testers and, in my opinion, the better search filter, my search strategy predominantly discusses how to find Ancestry matches within MyHeritage, FamilyTreeDNA, and Gedmatch.
 However, the search strategy works between any database.